splunk/public-o11y-docs/gdi/monitors-hosts/elasticsearch.rst

 stats from Elasticsearch.

-By default, this integration only collects cluster-level and index-level stats from the current master in an Elasticsearch cluster.
+By default, this integration only collects cluster-level and index-level stats from the current primary in an Elasticsearch cluster.
 You can override this using the ``clusterHealthStatsMasterOnly`` and ``indexStatsMasterOnly`` configuration options respectively.